 - the ability to purchase an on-campus parking permit

 Foreign individuals seeking affiliation for more than a total of 90 days will need to apply for a J-1 visa.
 The application process for a J-1 visa takes 12-16 weeks.
-Individuals applying under the J-1 Exchange Visitor Program will be sponsored by LLILAS.
+Individuals applying under the J-1 Exchange Visitor Program will be sponsored by MES.
 We strongly encourage individuals to apply early.
-Please be advised that LLILAS accepts a limited number of visitors requiring J-1 visa assistance per academic year.

 For additional information, please visit J-1 Visa Exchange Program.